IronHacker74/ComicFans/README.md

 <img src="https://github.com/IronHacker74/ComicFans/assets/23727704/a1ec9ef7-d43c-44e3-a5ed-80dd2c886594" width="200" height="400">

 <br><br>
-ComicFans is powered by Marvel © the API can be found at developer.marvel.com<br><br>
+ComicFans is powered by © 2023 Marvel.
+The API can be found at developer.marvel.com<br><br>